While the name of the university suggests it may only have business courses, Singapore Management … Read more

 Students live in off-campus apartments within close walking distance to campus, and within easy access of trains and buses to take you all over the city.
 A feature of our program is an integrated housing policy with students sharing their apartment with other visiting students at SMU to promote more cultural exchange.
 The apartment complex includes a pool, tennis court, on-site laundry, TV room, cafes and a small fitness room.
 Students will be responsible for their own meals and cooking.
 Utilities and Internet are included.

 Throughout the program, TEAN’s Resident Director in Singapore provides ongoing support services via informal catch ups, meals and cultural activities.
 When students find themselves a bit confused by cultural, academic and social differences, our Resident Director is ready to assist and provide support.

-While academics are of top priority, TEAN also emphasizes exploring and immersing yourself in your host city.
 Our local staff arrange various activities during the semester designed to help immerse you in the local culture.
 These activities are included in your semester program.
 In addition, if you have a specific interest or hobby, your Singapore-based TEAN Resident Director will be able to point you in the right direction.
-Note that activities change each semester based on the interests of the TEAN group.
+Below are examples of previous activities arranged for students.
+Note that activities change each semester.

 - Founded in 2000 with collaboration from world-class institutions, Singapore Management University is one of the youngest institutions in the world to achieve both AACSB and EQUIS accreditations.